 Cut out the sock pieces with approx. 1/8″ – 1/4″ seam allowance.
 Felt pieces do not need any seam allowance, just cut them out following the traced lines.

-Turn all pieces right side out and stuff them with adequate poly-fill stuffing material, massage and shape it nicely.
+Turn all pieces right side out and stuff them with adequate poly-fill stuffing material, massage, and shape it nicely.
 A pair of blunt point tweezers will be of good help to insert the stuffing material into smaller parts like the tail and the arms.

-For the body, stuff both legs densely to make them round and firm.
+Stuff both legs densely to make them round and firm.

 Then stuff the lower body densely, slowly reduce the density as you fill.
 Shape the body into a pear shape.

 If you want to make the sock raccoon that can sit on its own, do not fill the upper legs that link to the body.
 By doing this, the legs are able to bend better.
 Also, shaping the bottom of the body flat with a bigger base will help the sock raccoon to sit properly on its own.

 Sew to gather the raw edge and close the top opening once you have done the stuffing and shaping.